RhizomeDB/spec/README.md

 PomoDB has no specified high-level query language.
 An intermediate representation based on datalog is defined instead ([PomoLogic]).
 Implementations MAY define their own user-facing query language, but they are RECOMMENDED to treat [PomoLogic] as a common compilation target for all such languages.

 An OPTIONAL relational runtime that MAY be compiled from [PomoLogic] is described in [PomoRA].

-An OPTIONAL dataflow runtime that MAY be compiled from [PomoRA] is described in [PomoFlow].
-In this case, [PomoRA] is treated as a query planner.
+This can be further optimized with a dataflow runtime for incrementalization.

 ## 2.5 Evaluation